jhpyle/docassemble/_docs/groups.md

 three fruits so far," you would not want this prerequisite.

-Since asking users for lists of things can get complicated, **docassemble** automates the process of asking the necessary questions to fully populate the list.
+Since asking users for lists of things can get complicated, **docassemble** has a feature for automating the process of asking the necessary questions to fully populate the list.

 If your list is `fruit`, there are three special attributes:
 `fruit.gathered`, `fruit.there_are_any`, and `fruit.there_is_another`.